Textualize/textual/docs/how-to/package-an-application.md

 In this document we'll cover two currently-popular tools that help with this: [Hatch](https://hatch.pypa.io/latest/) and [Poetry](https://python-poetry.org/).
 There are a number of other choices but the issues to consider will be similar in all cases.

-We recommend first getting familiar with your choice of tool and working with its documentation to get your project set up for packing and distribution.
+We recommend first getting familiar with your choice of tool, using its documentation to get your project set up for packaging and distribution.

 ## So what Textual-specifics do I need to worry about?

-While these are concerns for any packaged Python application (and so should be covered by the documentation of your chosen tool), there are two areas to consider with your Textual application that will result in a successful package, publish and install experience:
+While these are concerns for any packaged Python application (and so should be covered by the documentation of your chosen tool), there are some details to consider so that your efforts will result in a successful package, publish and install experience:

 ### Declaring Textual as a dependency

-Your deployed application will depend on Textual, so be sure to tell the packaging tool that this is the case; this way, when an end user installs your application with a tool like `pip` or `pipx`, Textual will also be installed.
+Your deployed application will depend on Textual, so be sure to tell the packaging tool that this is the case.
+This way, when an end user installs your application with a tool like `pip` or `pipx`, Textual will also be installed.
 The method used to add Textual as a dependency will differ depending on the tool you use, but the result will be an entry being added to `pyproject.toml`:

 === "pyproject.toml (Hatch)"